Greece Moments Greece Moments

 Kania

-The local beach bar at Kania Beach (see recommendations for restaurants) provides umbrellas in the back.
-For the way back, a taxi or hitchhiking is recommended.
+The beach bar at Kania Beach (see restaurant recommendations) provides umbrellas and sunbeds.
+For the return journey, taking a taxi or hitchhiking is recommended.

 Halki or Symi?

-This question has already been asked by many attentive Rhodes vacationers, because in addition to Halki, there is another directly neighboring island, which also boasts picturesque architecture.
+This question has already been asked by many attentive Rhodes vacationers, because in addition to Halki, there is another directly neighboring island that also boasts picturesque architecture.

 Insel Symi Besondere Architektur